molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ## How to prevent failure

-After this short glance at the different types of JavaScript errors, we got an idea of the problem and mentioned mentioned some possible solutions.
-Now let’s go into detail about the techniques that prevent JavaScript from failing and handle errors gracefully.
+After this short glance at the different types of JavaScript errors, we got an idea of the problem and mentioned some possible solutions.
+Now let us go into detail about the techniques that prevent JavaScript from failing and handle errors gracefully.

 ### Failing fast

 Every computer program may have logic bugs: A case is not considered, the state is changed incorrectly, data is transformed wrongly, input is not handled.
-Bugs can have several consequences in JavaScript:
+These bugs can have several consequences in JavaScript:

 In the *best case* the script fails with an exception.
 You may wonder, why is that the best case?
 Because an exception is visible and easy to report.
 The line of code that threw an exception is likely not the root cause, but the cause is somewhere in the call stack.
 An exception is a good starting point for debugging.

 In the *worst case* the application continues to run despite the error, but some parts of the interface are broken.
 Sometimes the user gets stuck.
 Sometimes data gets lost or corrupted permanently.

 JavaScript code should **[fail fast](https://martinfowler.com/ieeeSoftware/failFast.pdf)** (PDF) to make errors visible.
-Failing early with an exception, even a user-facing error, is better than failing silently with undefined, puzzling behavior.
+Failing early with an exception, even with a user-facing error, is better than failing silently with undefined, puzzling behavior.

 Unfortunately, JavaScript does not follow the principle of failing fast.
 JavaScript is a [weakly typed language](https://en.wikipedia.org/wiki/Strong_and_weak_typing) that goes great lengths to not fail with an error.
 Most importantly, JavaScript performs <dfn>implicit type conversion</dfn>.

-Let’s look at a simple, contrived example:
+Let us look at a simple, contrived example:

 ```js
 function sum(a, b) {